woadey/woadey.github.io/content/posts/cryptohack/public_key/index.md

 >
 >You can think of this as raising some number to a certain power (`2^10 = 1024`), and then taking the remainder of the division by some other number (`1024 mod 17 = 4`).
 In Python there's a built-in operator for performing this operation: `pow(base, exponent, modulus)`
 >
->In RSA, modular exponentiation, together with the problem of prime factorisation, helps us to build a "[trapdoor function](https://en.wikipedia.org/wiki/Trapdoor_function)".
+>In RSA, modular exponentiation, together with the problem of prime factorization, helps us to build a "[trapdoor function](https://en.wikipedia.org/wiki/Trapdoor_function)".
 This is a function that is easy to compute in one direction, but hard to do in reverse unless you have the right information.
 It allows us to encrypt a message, and only the person with the key can perform the inverse operation to decrypt it.
 >
 >Find the solution to `101^17 mod 22663`